 I would like to focus your attention right away, though, to what they found regarding the EAE model of MS and T-cell mediated inflammation (I'll highlight it in red).
 Uh oh, is all I can say!

-....Experimental Models of Inflammatory Demyelination: Clues to MS Pathogenesis
+The rest of this particular article is worth reading, also, (in my opinion).....Experimental Models of Inflammatory Demyelination: Clues to MS Pathogenesis

 Current experimental models of MS indicate that fundamentally different immunological mechanisms may lead to demyelination in the CNS.